Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/2-call-api-b2c/README-incremental.md

 1. Find the key `Instance` and replace the existing value with your Azure AD B2C tenant name e.g.`https://{tenantName}.b2clogin.com`.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `msal-dotnet-api` app copied from the Azure portal.
 1. Find the key `Domain` and replace the existing value with your Azure AD B2C tenant name e.g.`{tenantName}.onmicrosoft.com`
+1. Find the key `SignUpSignInPolicyId` and replace the existing value with the user-flow/custom policy Id that you will call this API with e.g. `b2c_1_susi` (:warning: this should match the policy ID in the default authority in SPA project configuration).

 #### Register the client app (msal-angular-spa)